Menu Close

 3. Writing for Robots

 Seemingly from the dawn of Google, marketers have been trying to work the algorithm.
 And while that’s still important, the search giant is trying to stop us.
-At its core, the Helpful Content update promotes a user-first content model.
+At its core, the recent core update promotes a user-first content model.
 Humans don’t need you to repeat keywords, they need information and answers to their questions.
 When content is written for people rather than the algorithm, value is the priority.

 Write content to answer questions, entertain or share expertise with your target audience.
 Some quick questions to ask yourself before posting content are: